To function and to successfully complete the group work project, groups will need to negotiate:

 - the communication processes they will use (e.g. how often they will meet, how they will manage group emails and group documents)

 - what their group values are (e.g. honesty, good listening skills, meeting deadlines)

 - how they will avoid issues such as members arriving late to meetings, members not completing work in time.

 If you would like to make ground rules more official, ask students to sign a written version of their group’s ground rules in the form of a group contract.
 This helps students make a commitment to the ground rules.
 Group contracts are particularly useful for long-term projects where students are expected to complete some of the work outside class time.

-It can be very useful for students to review their ground rules or group contract regularly, to ensure that they are staying on track and making progress.
+It may be useful for students to review their ground rules or group contract regularly.
 In some cases, students might revise their group contract to accommodate changes to their project, or unexpected developments.